Hkarhula/tmh_challenge/README.md

 Writing output to a file should be easy.
 I believe I'll create a dataclass for the data, such that I have a neat storage for the timestamp as well.

 Not sure about testing yet.
 This problem seems so small at the moment that I foresee just a single test, which just runs the code and checks the output.

+## Working on it

+I created a powerValue dataclass, for now unused
+I also created the pvSimulator - I assume a visualization of the functionality should be done to assert its behaviour, but I don't intend to invest time on that now.

+I'll stop for today.
+I guess I will come back to this after all.
+Next steps should be creating the meter and the broker.
+Then we'll need a file to run everything and write the data to file.

+Am I expected to write a dockerfile to make execution easier?